asnaqsys/asnaqsys.github.io/manuals/datagate/programmers-guide/connectingtoa-database.md

 ---
-title: "Connecting to named Databases"
+title: "Connecting to a Database Using a Database Name"
 description: "Discover how to establish database connections using a name effectively.
 This guide covers essential techniques, tips, and best practices for developers."
 ---